Kooringal (NSW)

 Table Chart PROFILE FAQ

-Family households constitute 65.9% of all households, including 24.5% couples with children, 25.2% couples without children, and 14.8% single parent families.
-Non-family households comprise the remaining 34.1%, with lone person households at 30.3% and group households making up 3.8%.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.5.
+Family households constitute 65.9 percent of all households, including 24.5 percent couples with children, 25.2 percent couples without children, and 14.8 percent single parent families.
+Non-family households comprise the remaining 34.1 percent, with lone person households at 30.3 percent and group households making up 3.8 percent of the total.
+The median household size is 2.4 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households